LukeGrahamLandry/franca/devlog.md

 so maybe it's wrong to try to use two jitted modules on the same compiler instance. but also you kinda don't want got_indirection_instead_of_patches set on the driver one because that's slower. somehow ive revealed a massive oversight here.
+- uncommenting (in compile_expr:Tuple)
+// This would make sense to me but it makes lox test call uncompiled.
+//expr.done = done;
+saves ~50ms (1350 -> 1300 non-legacy, when i get lucky with timing).
+gets me to 777 when i cheat (old jit + use legacy but build new + precompiled driver). the comment was from before i had shims so now it's safe to be more careless.

 ## (Dec 22)